-Asheville Watchdog is a free, local, nonprofit, nonpartisan news organization.
-It was founded in 2020 by veteran professional journalists and media executives living in Asheville, North Carolina.
-Everyone on staff is a volunteer.
+Asheville Watchdog is a free, local, not-for-profit, nonpartisan news organization.
+It was founded in 2020 as a public service by veteran professional journalists and media executives living in and around Asheville, North Carolina.
+Most members of the staff are volunteers.
+Our operations are supported by contributions from the community.

 Our mission is to inform and engage the citizens of Asheville and surrounding communities by providing fair, factual and reliable in-depth news stories about local government, institutions, issues, and people.